 11. Prayer and Meditation.

-As you proceed through your recovery journey, prayer and meditation become a vital part of your life.
+As you proceed through your recovery journey, prayer and meditation become vital parts of your life.
 These are tools you’ll need daily to remain grounded and to keep you connected with the higher power.
 They also help you discover your new path in life.

 12. Helping others in need.